Communication & English as a Second Language

 Have you ever been told you have a great voice?
 From audio books and cartoons to documentaries, commercials and more, this class will introduce you to the growing field of voice-over.
 Learn how to prepare and where to find work in your area.
 We’ll discuss industry pros and cons and play samples from working voice professionals.
 In addition, you’ll have an opportunity to record a short professional script under the direction of our teacher.
 For more information, please visit https://voicecoaches.com.

-Course will be held in DCC, Room B06
+Course will be held in Daycare Center, Room B05

 Creative Voice Development, Instructor